MomentumData/Atopic-Dermatitis-and-Sleep/README.md

-# Incidence, management, and impact of sleep disturbance in children and adolescents with atopic dermatitis: a retrospective matched cohort study in the UK
+# The burden and management of sleep disturbance in children with atopic dermatitis: A retrospective matched cohort study in England
 Codelists, exposure/outcome definitions and algorithms for "Incidence, management, and impact of sleep disturbance in children and adolescents with atopic dermatitis: a retrospective matched cohort study in the UK" study by Momentum Data.

 ## Quality control